wttech/gradle-aem-plugin/README.md

 #### Task `aemCollect`

-// how this tasks corresponds to oher tasks? it's been never mentioned in other places :-D
+// how this tasks corresponds to other tasks? it's been never mentioned in other places :-D

 Composes ZIP package from all CRX packages being satisfied and built.